emberjs/website/source/blog/2018-11-23-the-emberjs-times-issue-74.md

 ---

 ## [New and Improved Tutorial 🗺️](https://guides.emberjs.com/release/tutorial/ember-cli/)
 One of the great ways to learn Ember is by building the `super-rentals` app by following the [tutorial in the guides](https://guides.emberjs.com/release/tutorial/ember-cli/).
 One of the things you’ll learn in that tutorial is how to integrate Google Maps into an Ember application.
-Sadly, some changes to Google Maps ment that now you would have to provide credit card information to embed it in your app.
+Sadly, some changes to Google Maps meant that now you would have to provide credit card information to embed it in your app.

 Thankfully, **the amazing [@toddjordan](https://github.com/toddjordan)** has provided a great fix for this.
 He has switched the Google Maps part out of `super-rentals` and replaced it with the free alternative Leaflet Mapbox.